 Here are some more ways to use it:

-- As a marinade or salad dressing
+- As a marinade – It’s delicious with beef or chicken.

 Fire Cider Recipe